Quick Answer

 Why Healthcare Outsourcing Is Different from Every Other Vertical

 If you have outsourced customer service for a retail brand or a SaaS product, you might assume healthcare works the same way.
 It does not.
 There are several layers of complexity that do not exist in other industries, and each one creates specific requirements for your outsourcing partner.
+For the SaaS-specific playbook (tier-1 deflection, tier-2 product support, outsourced technical support for multi-product SaaS stacks), see our reference on SaaS customer support outsourcing.

 Protected Health Information Changes Everything